 The server will start to enter Rescue Mode and display an orange status field next to the server name.
 The initial status should be Preparing Rescue.

 When the Rescue Mode build is complete, the status will turn red and display Rescue.

-Notice that, for Linux servers, the rescue environment is limited to 90 minutes.
-This means that you will only have 1.5 hours to correct the problems on your server before it automatically reverts to its original state.
+Notice that the rescue environment is limited to 24 hours.
+This means that you will have one day to correct the problems on your server before it automatically reverts to its original state.